• Skip to primary navigation

 7. Add the 500 g milk: 2 minutes, speed 10.
 Strain well with a nut milk bag.

-8. Add the rest of the ingredients (15 g extra virgin olive oil + 50 g unsalted butter + 50 g plain flour + 1 tsp salt + freshly ground black pepper + pinch of grated nutmeg): 8 minutes, 100ºC, speed 4.
+8. Add the rest of the ingredients (15 g extra virgin olive oil + 50 g unsalted butter + 50 g plain flour + 1 teaspoon salt + freshly ground black pepper + pinch of grated nutmeg): 8 minutes, 100ºC, speed 4.

 9. It's time to put the lasagna together, as the sauce was a bit runnier than bolognese I started with a layer of lasagna sheets in the bottom of the pyrex dish, then a layer of seafood tomato sauce, another layer of lasagna sheets and finished with a final layer of lasagna sheets topped with beetroot béchamel and a good sprinkling of grated parmesan cheese.
 I didn't need all the béchamel so popped it in the fridge to eat on its own the next day (I told you it's delicious).